alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-30-do-the-hadith-explain-the-quran.md

 locale: en
 uid: do-the-hadith-explain-the-quran
 category: [fatwas,hadiths]
-excerpt: "The Sunnah explains the Qur'an.
+summary: "The Sunnah explains the Qur'an.
 Anyone who denies the authority of the Sunnah is a kafir because they deny one of the agreed upon principles of Islam."
 group2: true
 article_taken_from:
   taken_from: